Ready to host or participate in a collab post with other travel bloggers? Learn what to expect, where to find them, and how to successfully run one.

 Would I host another collab post?

 Probably.
 I appreciated the perspective that the contributors were able to bring to Travel is Life.
 It was also a great place to network.
-Everyone who contributed to this particular post runs a fantastic blog and I invited them to join our Travel is Life Tribe in my e-mail, which many did.
+Everyone who contributed to this particular post runs a fantastic blog and I invited them to join the Travel is Life Creators in my e-mail, which many did.

 However, I wouldn't host a collab post for “quick and easy content” because that was not the case at all.
 That wasn't my objective for hosting one, but I definitely thought it'd be easier and less time consuming than it turned out to be.
 Hosting a collab post is something I'd do again, but not every month!